-As a social advocate, Ruiz began working on issues disproportionately impacting minority groups during his college years.
+As a social advocate, Ruiz began working on issues impacting minority groups during his college years.
 At Harvard, he was elected to the student council four years in a row.
 He worked on the issue of increasing minority faculty in tenured positions on a committee with the Dean of Harvard College.

-Within his advocacy marketing firm, Ruiz has worked on a range of issues, from financial literacy to the elimination of health disparities.
+Within his advocacy marketing firm, Ruiz has worked on a range of issues, from financial literacy to the elimination of health inequities.

-Ruiz has also been an advocate for comprehensive immigration reform, universal healthcare, and regulations to curb the impact of sugary drinks and fast food on obesity, writing numerous op-eds and columns as a Contributor to CNN.com.
-His columns have appeared in major newspapers across the country, including the Houston Chronicle and Philadelphia Inquirer.
+Ruiz has also been an advocate for comprehensive immigration reform, universal healthcare, and regulations to curb the impact of sugary drinks on chronic disease, writing as a Contributor to CNN.com.
+His columns have appeared in major newspapers, including the Houston Chronicle and Philadelphia Inquirer.

-Ruiz has served as a member of the Board of Directors of CSPI (Center for Science in the Public Interest), a national thought leader on issues of nutrition.
+Ruiz served on the Board of Directors of CSPI (Center for Science in the Public Interest).
+He also founded the Harvard College Equity, Diversity & Inclusion Fund.